 ACCESSORIES: TOTE BAG, TRUING STATION, FLOP STOP, TOOL TRAY

-Feedback Sports Pro Elite Bicycle Repair Stand with Tote Bag on Huck N Roll:
+Feedback Sports Pro Elite Bicycle Repair Stand with Tote Bag at REI.com

 As a major bike geek, I own almost every tool I need to service my quiver of rides.
 Years spent wrenching at bike shops include a two year stint as a service manager training newbies, so it’s safe to say I know my way around the tool box.
 These days however, I do most of my wrenching at home; whenever I find myself needing a tool, I take it as an excuse to buy a new one.
 The bottom line is I love me my tools, and always appreciate adding a quality piece to my collection.
 That said, when the Feedback Sports Pro Elite Repair Stand showed up at my door, I was beyond stoked.
 If you have a crappy stand, or are in the need of one, you can’t go wrong with one of the offerings from Feedback Sports.
 However, based on how long these things last, I’d recommend you ante up to the initial investment and go with the Pro-Elite.
 The quality of the clamp is huge, and definitely worth the extra cash.
 Coming from the Park shop standard, I don’t think I’d want to deal with anything less— I like my one handed clamp operation.
 Having to turn a knob to tighten the clamp while holding a bike in place is just be a pain.